-Our legal information outreach workers (LIOWs) work closely with legal aid clients in Vancouver, Terrace and Prince Rupert, sharing legal information and resources with people who face many barriers to getting the legal help they need.
+Our legal information outreach workers (LIOWs) work closely with legal aid clients in Vancouver, sharing legal information and resources with people who face many barriers to getting the legal help they need.
 In this story, Cathy describes a typical week in her life as an outreach worker in Vancouver.

 A few years ago, I took knitting lessons.
 My projects have been basic: a few scarves, simple knitted toys and booties.
 Each time I complete a project, I marvel that I have taken a skein of yarn and turned it into something useful.
 With a pattern and a plan, the right needles, and enough yarn, I can create something.
 It’s the same when connecting clients to services; with the right resources, guidance and tools, I am able to assist others.

 I think of knitting when I’m asked to explain what (LIOWs) do at Legal Aid BC.
 Often, my default is to explain what we can’t do.
 We aren’t like the intake legal assistants who interview the clients applying for legal aid.
 We can’t give legal advice like lawyers, and we aren’t paralegals.
 The best way to describe our work is to walk you through a typical week.

 It’s my week at Vancouver Downtown Community Court (DCC).
 The in-custody duty counsel gives me a list of the overnight arrests and we discuss who I’ll need to assist with legal aid applications.
 Throughout the morning, duty counsel lets me know if any out-of-custody folks need help to apply for legal aid or need information.
 Around 10 am, I ask the sheriffs at the jail cells if a meeting room is available.
 I’m set up with a phone that connects to an intake legal assistant who will take the application.
 The first client is brought in.